sysgain/tl-test/Pre-Deployment Steps for Cold Chain Solution.md

 3.	**Copy** and **Note down** the generated GUID which is highlighted in the below figure, this will be used while deploying the **ARM template.**

 ![alt text](https://github.com/SecureColdChain/Wipro-Ltd-ColdChain/blob/master/Documentation/images/d10.png)

+**Result:** After completing this exercise, you should have successfully created Session ID.